SimonCropp/ExtendedFluentValidation/readme.md

 ### Lists/Collections

 Lists and Collection cannot be empty.
+The logic being: if the absence of any values is valid, then make the member nullable.
+This helps since nullable is a first class strong type feature, where "list contains no values" is a runtime check.

 ## Usage